 Weatherman Relay Etiquette

-- The primary goal, focus and responsibility of the Weatherman Relay Team on race day is the safety of the racers and chase teams - NOT status reports.
+The primary goal, focus and responsibility of the Weatherman Relay Team on race day is the safety of the racers and chase teams - NOT status reports.
+When the channel is clear, we are happy to help with status reports, but before you call asking where your race car is - make sure you understand the below info.

 - LISTEN before you speak.
 When you tune to a channel, listen for at least one minute to make sure you are not interrupting any conversations.
 If you know it is clear, know what you are going to say, press the PTT, wait two seconds, say the name of who you are calling, say who you are, then say what you need.